gruntwork-io/docs/docs/iac/usage/composing-your-own-service.md

 - [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) installed on your local machine
 - [Terraform](https://www.terraform.io) installed on your local machine

-## Creating the service
+## Create the service

 In this section we’ll define a service that provisions an AWS Lambda Function and HTTP API Gateway, with a single proxy route on the API Gateway pointing to the Lambda.
 This service exposes a simple set of inputs for configuring the Lambda code configuration and name of the provisioned resources.

 ### Create the basic file structure

 First, create the basic file structure that will contain the service definition.
-We’ll create three files — main.tf which will contain the resource definitions, variables.tf, which specifies the possible inputs to the module, and outputs.tf, which specifies the values that can be used to pass references to attributes from the resources in the module.
+We’ll create three files — `main.tf` which will contain the resource definitions, `variables.tf`, which specifies the possible inputs to the module, and `outputs.tf`, which specifies the values that can be used to pass references to attributes from the resources in the module.

 ```bash
 mkdir -p gw_service_guide/serverless-api/